nkings10/homeassistant-cyberpower-pdu/README.md

 The PDU's credentials are stored in the secrets.yaml file, in configuration.yaml the snmp authentication is in a block and referenced in each sensor and switch.

+Scripts are used as the switch instead, as the native SNMP switches dont update instantly.
+So a script with a 500ms delay before triggering an update is used instead as a work around.

 Note: The paths referenced are specific to my Home Assistant container on unRAID, adjust to suit yours.

 Edit: